minghong/DP-ID/README.md

 ## Citation
 Xu, Q., Ma, Y., Lu, Z. Bi, K. DP-ID: Interleaving and Denoising to Improve the Quality of DNA Storage Image.
 Interdiscip Sci Comput Life Sci (2024). https://doi.org/10.1007/s12539-024-00671-6

 ## Contact
-If you have any questions, please contact corresponding author (bik@seu.edu.cn) and first author (xuqi@seu.edu.cn).
+If you have any questions, please contact xuqi@seu.edu.cn.

 ## License
 This project is licensed under the MIT License.